-There is a significant concentration of credit risk as all borrowings are lent on the shareholder.
+There is a significant concentration of credit risk as all borrowings are lent on to the shareholder.

-Loans to the shareholder (refer to note 4) amount to EUR 8,087,402 thousand 2017 de UR 649 18, 124 poses only thousand).
+Loans to the shareholder (refer to note 4) amount to EUR 7,975,629 thousand (2018: EUR 8,087,402 thousand).
 The remuneration for the Company on the loans to the shareholder is consistent with the arm's length principle.
 The level of remuneration reflects the functions performed and risks assumed employed by the Company in relation to the intercompany flows.
 It has been agreed to set the arm's length remuneration for the financing activities over the funds borrowed and lent on, as an annually gross spread.
 This spread is based on a corresponding transfer pricing report which is updated every five years.